keptn-sandbox/keptn-service-template-go/README.md

 ## Development

-Development can be conducted using any GoLang compatible IDE or Text-Editor (e.g., Jetbrains GoLand, VSCode with Go plugins).
+Development can be conducted using any GoLang compatible IDE/editor (e.g., Jetbrains GoLand, VSCode with Go plugins).

+It is recommended to make use of branches as follows:

+* `master` contains the latest potentially unstable version
+* `release-*` contains a stable version of the service (e.g., `release-0.1.0` contains version 0.1.0)
+* create a new branch for any changes that you are working on, e.g., `feature/my-cool-stuff` or `bug/overflow`
+* once ready, create a pull request from that branch back to the `master` branch

+When writing code, it is recommended to follow the coding style suggested by the [Golang community](https://github.com/golang/go/wiki/CodeReviewComments).

 ### Where to start